AlttiRi/long-path-files-drag-and-drop/README.md

 - `\DosDevices\C:\XPath\pic.jpg`
 - `\Device\HarddiskVolume4\XPath\pic.jpg`

-Use `WinObj64.exe` to explorer the NT Object Manager:
+Use `WinObj64.exe` to explore the NT Object Manager:
 - [https://learn.microsoft.com/en-us/sysinternals/downloads/winobj](https://learn.microsoft.com/en-us/sysinternals/downloads/winobj)

-Also, here is a not bad article about Windows paths:
+Also, here is a good article about Windows paths:
 - [https://chrisdenton.github.io/omnipath/Overview.html](https://chrisdenton.github.io/omnipath/Overview.html)

 Note, in MinGW-w64 linked with legacy MSVCRT there is a bug, that any path with `?` is unsupported